pretix/pretix/doc/api/resources/checkinlists.rst

       }

    :query integer page: The page number in case of a multi-page result set, default is 1
-   :query string ignore_status: If set to ``true``, results will be returned regardles of the state of
+   :query string ignore_status: If set to ``true``, results will be returned regardless of the state of
                                  the order they belong to and you will need to do your own filtering by order status.
    :query string ordering: Manually set the ordering of results.
 Valid fields to be used are ``order__code``,
                            ``order__datetime``, ``positionid``, ``attendee_name``, ``last_checked_in`` and ``order__email``.
 Default: